bradlylewis/bradlylewis/README.md

 ```
 As Kanye West said:

-> We're living the future so
+> You may be talented,
-> the present is our past.
+> but you’re not Kanye West.
 ```